Peni Parker

 Peni Parker is a superhero who appears in American comic books published by Marvel Comics.
 She was created by writer-musician Gerard Way and artist Jake Wyatt, and first appeared in the 2014 comic book series Edge of Spider-Verse.
-An alternative version of the superhero Spider-Man, Peni is a Japanese American high school student possessing a psychic link with a radioactive spider named SP//dr with whom she jointly pilots a mech suit of the same name.
+A second-generation spider-hero from an alternative universe, Peni is a Japanese American high school student possessing a psychic link with a radioactive spider named SP//dr with whom she jointly pilots a mech suit of the same name, a mantle inherited from her deceased father.

 The character was significantly inspired by the 1995 anime television series Neon Genesis Evangelion.
-Both Peni Parker and SP//dr have made appearances in other media, most significantly the animated film Spider-Man: Into the Spider-Verse (2018) and its sequels Across the Spider-Verse (2023) and Beyond the Spider-Verse (2027), where she is voiced by Kimiko Glenn.
+Both Peni Parker and SP//dr have made appearances in other media, most significantly the animated film Spider-Man: Into the Spider-Verse (2018) and its sequels Across the Spider-Verse (2023) and Beyond the Spider-Verse (2027), where she is voiced by Kimiko Glenn, and the video game Marvel Rivals, where she is voiced by Sally Amaki as a young adult from 2099.

 Publication history

-Sometime after completing work on his debut solo album Hesitant Alien, following the hiatus of his band My Chemical Romance, comic writer and musician Gerard Way was contacted by Marvel Comics editor Nick Lowe, asking if he was interested in creating a custom Spider-Man for the then-upcoming Spider-Verse comic series.
+Sometime after completing work on their debut solo album Hesitant Alien and following the hiatus of their band My Chemical Romance, comic writer and musician Gerard Way was contacted by Marvel Comics editor Nick Lowe, asking if they were interested in creating a custom Spider-Man for the then-upcoming Spider-Verse comic series.
 Lowe, a fan of Way's prior comics work, had previously approached Way about an X-Men annual series which ultimately never materialized.
-Enamored by the idea that he could do whatever he wanted without fear of being burdened by any prior continuity, Way ultimately agreed to the offer and began working with comic artist Jake Wyatt on his new creation.
+Enamored by the idea that they could do whatever they wanted without fear of being burdened by any prior continuity, Way ultimately agreed to the offer and began working with comic artist Jake Wyatt on their new creation.